 Goodwill is not amortized but is required to be evaluated for impairment at the same time every year.
-We perform annual testing of impairment for goodwill in the third quarter of each year.
-When impairment indicators are identified, we compare the reporting unit's fair value to its carrying amount, including goodwill.
+The Company performs annual testing of impairment for goodwill in the fourth quarter of each year.
+When impairment indicators are identified, the Company compares the reporting unit's fair value to its carrying amount, including goodwill.
 An impairment loss is recognized as the difference, if any, between the reporting unit's carrying amount and its fair value to the extent the difference does not exceed the total amount of goodwill allocated to the reporting unit.

 Finite-lived intangible assets are stated at acquisition-date fair value.
 Intangible assets are amortized using the straight-line method.
-Finite-lived intangible assets are reviewed for impairment in the third quarter of each year or whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-When circumstances indicate that recoverability may be impaired, we assess its ability to recover the carrying value of the asset group from the expected future pre-tax cash flows (undiscounted and without interest charges) of the related operations.
+Finite-lived intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+When circumstances indicate that recoverability may be impaired, the Company assesses its ability to recover the carrying value of the asset group from the expected future pre-tax cash flows (undiscounted and without interest charges) of the related operations.
 If these cash flows are less than the carrying value of such asset, an impairment loss is recognized for the difference between estimated fair value and carrying value.
 Fair value is determined based on appropriate valuation techniques.

+Item 3.
 Quantitative and Qualitative Disclosures About Market Risk

 Market risk represents the risk of loss that may impact our financial position due to adverse changes in financial market prices and rates.
 Our market risk exposure is primarily a result of exposure due to potential changes in inflation or interest rates.
-We do not hold financial instruments for trading purposes
+We do not hold financial instruments for trading purposes.